Nirvikalpa108/Amina-CV/README.md

 [Ideas App](https://github.com/Nirvikalpa108/rails_ideasapp) - an ideas app I made during a Rails Girls Workshop on 1/12/2018.

-[Split](https://github.com/Nirvikalpa108/Split) - my next project will be how to split the costs of something with one or more people.
-First I want to build the code which allows two people, with different spending amounts to split the total between them and know how much each owes the other.
-Then, I want to scale this to include more than two people and perhaps varying % shares of total costs.
-This is inspired by the app, [Splitwise](https://www.splitwise.com/).
+[Split](https://github.com/Nirvikalpa108/Split) - how to split the costs of something with one or more people, inspired by the app, [Splitwise](https://www.splitwise.com/).

 **Conferences/events**

 Q1-2019:
+* Women Driven Development Hackathon at Expedia Group
+* Global Diversity CFP Day
 * You Got This!
 Conference

 Q4-2018: